noor-faozi/Student-KPI/README.md

 Server: ![XAMPP](https://img.shields.io/badge/Xampp-F37623?style=for-the-badge&logo=xampp&logoColor=white)</br>

 ## How to Set Up
-Follow these steps to set up and run the project on your local system:
+Follow these steps to set up and run the project on your local desktop:

-1. Install Required Software
+1. Install Required Software</br>
    Ensure you have the following installed:
    - XAMPP (Apache server and MySQL database)
    - A web browser